 Skip to Content

-Shooting Guard in Basketball: Information Explained
+Shooting Guard in Basketball

 The shooting guard is one of the five common basketball positions that generally emphasizes scoring points and/or demonstrating playmaking ability on offense while playing solid defense against the opposing team’s shooting guard, wing player, or other types of players, especially near perimeter areas of the court.

-Example basketball diagram that shows a shooting guard executing a backdoor cut from the wing area of the court
+Example basketball diagram that shows a shooting guard executing a backdoor cut from the wing area of the court.

 This example diagram features a shooting guard executing a backdoor cut from a wing area of the court.